0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 lscpu
 ```

-After we note the Kerenl information, we can get the OS information.
+After we note the Kernel information, we can get the OS information.
 ```
 cat /etc/*-release
 ```